syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ### Prompt

-Used to get input from the user.
+A [Prompt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog is used to get input from the user.
 When the user enters "OK", the input value is returned.
 When they click "Cancel", the null value  returned.

 Use the following code to render a simple prompt dialog in an application.